i05nagai/memorandum/language/english_speaking.md

 * undocumented
     * The president has promised to crack down on undocumented immigrants.
 * tenure
+    * the period of time when sb hold a job, esp. an afficial position, or the right to keep a job permanently
+    * during the tenure as mayor, relations with the police department worsened
+    * she has tenure in her new teaching position
+    * professor who don't publish enough work may not be offered tenure
+    * sb's tenure as sth
+        * seven years ago, I began my official tenuare as lab director
+    * job tenure
+        * the length of time an employee has worked for their employee
+        * average job tenure in the region has fallen from to 90 months
 * crew
     * all the people who work together, esp. to operate a ship or aircraft, or all the people of lower rank
     * television crew